ZqGao-NYU/SE-CloudLGU/README.md

 ## Deployment
 Please follow the steps in this [Deployment Document](https://github.com/118010077/SE-CloudLGU/blob/main/Design%20Document/Deployment%20Document.md) if you want to deploy our project on your machine.

+## Changelog

+Detailed changes for each versions are documented in the [release notes](https://github.com/118010077/SE-CloudLGU/releases).

 ## Stay In Touch
 - 高梓骐 118010077@link.cuhk.edu.cn
 - 夏瀚洋 118010339@link.cuhk.edu.cn